AdaBet: Gradient-free Layer Selection for Efficient Training of Deep Neural Networks: Experimental Results

 \tablename~\ref{tbl:noise_accuracy} presents classification accuracy of \system{} across four target datasets and four DNN architectures, comparing our \system{} with the SOTA baselines.
 For each configuration, classification accuracy is averaged over three independent runs, totaling 288 runs.
 Note that all DNNs are pre-trained on the ImageNet dataset, and in this work, the layers or parameters selected by each method are further retrained on the target dataset.

 We observe that \system{} outperforms almost all the baselines across model architectures and datasets.
 With $\rho = 0.1$, \system{} achieves the highest average accuracy (76.26\%), demonstrating its ability to balance performance while achieving training efficiency (as we report in the next subsection).
 FI-based approaches suffer significantly as they are often heavily dependent on a separate resource-intensive meta-training phase to boost the accuracy at runtime~\cite{TinyTrain}.
 While ElasticTrainer~\cite{ElasticTrainer} performs competitively, \system{} surpasses it across most configurations.
+Accuracy and loss curves of ResNet50 on Flowers102 for all the baselines and \system{} are given in \ref{Supp_convergence}.
 Although the CUB dataset shows lower overall performance across methods due to its fine-grained nature, \system{} maintains a competitive accuracy for this dataset as well.

 {\bf In summary, \system{} offers a more robust and accurate alternative to existing on-device retraining paradigms, consistently improving performance without the need for full model retraining or compute-expensive gradient-based layer selection.
-On average, across all 16 dataset–model pairs, \system{} achieves +5\% improvement over the second-best baseline.}
+On average, across all 16 dataset–model pairs, \system{} achieves +2.5\% improvement over the second-best baseline.}